Noblebluehalo/Project-3-CPSC-335/README.md

 ---

 ##  Overview
-This project implements two classic algorithm problems using Divide and Conquerand Greedy paradigms.
+This project implements two classic algorithm problems using Divide and Conquer and Greedy paradigms.

 1. **Skyline Visibility Problem** – Find which buildings are visible when viewed from the left and from the right.
 2. **Activity Selection Problem** – Select the maximum number of non-overlapping activities based on start/finish times.